-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.48 4/22/2020 Karen Mann because many, maybe 4,000 homes are actually waterfront sites and when the dams were released about 10 years ago, they all experienced incredible flooding in their homes.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.48 4/22/2020 Karen Mann Would this occasion hypothetically would happen more towards the wintertime, summertime, or spring?
+The reason is because many, maybe 4,000 homes are actually waterfront sites and when the dams were released about 10 years ago, they all experienced incredible flooding in their homes.
 So, is this something they will need to be aware of for their own personal homes and businesses?
 The Southern Forebay emergency spillway would be designed for flows that would occur when the forebay would be full with excessive rainfall on the forebay water surface with the unlikely occurrence of a malfunction of controls such as failure of fail safe devices, power outages, and/or gate malfunctions that would not reduce flows from the intakes.
 Although these conditions are highly unlikely to occur, the emergency spillway must be designed to consider these potentially rare events which could release up to 6,000 cubic feet/second into Italian Slough with flows into Old River and other south Delta channels.
 However, without the emergency spillway to control releases of overflows under this highly unlikely event.
 The overtopping and loss of the embankment cause flooding of Byron Tract and surrounding areas.
-Phil Ryan 5/27/2020 Responded 7.49 4/22/2020 Karen Mann The Southern Forebay emergency spillway would be designed for flows that would occur when the forebay would be full with excessive rainfall on the forebay water surface with the unlikely occurrence of a malfunction of controls such as failure of fail safe devices, power outages, and/or gate malfunctions that would not reduce flows from the intakes.
+5/27/2020 Responded 7.49 4/22/2020 Karen Mann The odds of this flooding our properties are becoming more likely.
+The Southern Forebay emergency spillway would be designed for flows that would occur when the forebay would be full with excessive rainfall on the forebay water surface with the unlikely occurrence of a malfunction of controls such as failure of fail safe devices, power outages, and/or gate malfunctions that would not reduce flows from the intakes.
 Although these conditions are highly unlikely to occur, the emergency spillway must be designed to consider these potentially rare events which could release up to 6,000 cubic feet/second into Italian Slough with flows into Old River and other south Delta channels.
 However, without the emergency spillway to control releases of overflows under this highly unlikely event.
 The overtopping and loss of the embankment cause flooding of Byron Tract and surrounding areas.
-Phil Ryan 5/27/2020 Responded 7.50 4/22/2020 Anna Swenson of what the houses would look like and where they are in relation to this.
+5/27/2020 Responded 7.50 4/22/2020 Anna Swenson What will be the ongoing noise from the operation on the surrounding communities?
+I would like to see a map in detail of what the houses would look like and where they are in relation to this.
 Regarding work in the Southern Complex Area discussed at the April 22 SEC Meeting: Noise should be minimal from the facilities to the nearby homes at most construction sites.
 DWR will analyze potential for noise effects at sensitive receptors during construction and operations as part of preparation of the EIR.
 Phil Ryan 5/27/2020 Responded